The Layoff Guide

 Am I Eligible for Unemployment in New Jersey?

-You must have earned at least $260 per week for 20 base weeks, or $13,000 total in your base period.
+You must have earned at least $310 per week for 20 or more weeks in covered employment during your base year, or a total of at least $15,500.

-To qualify for unemployment benefits in New Jersey, you must meet these requirements:
+To qualify for unemployment benefits in New Jersey, you must meet these requirements (or take the 1-minute eligibility quiz for a state-aware read on your specific situation):

 1. 1Visit myunemployment.nj.gov to file online